 - Broth: My favorite broth for this recipe is homemade duck broth.
 Chicken broth and vegetable broth are suitable options as well.

-- Swiss chard: I use regular swiss chard for this recipe that’s roughly chopped.
+- Swiss chard: I use roughly chopped regular swiss chard for this recipe.
 I think any type of chard or greens will work, but it might change the flavor a bit.